immutant/immutant.org/tutorials/clustering.md

 Daemons require a name (for referencing as a JMX MBean), a start function to be invoked asynchronously, and a stop function that will be automatically invoked when your app is undeployed, allowing you to cleanly teardown any resources used by your service.
-Optionally, you can declare the service to be a *singleton*.
-This means it will only be started on one node in your cluster, and should that node crash, it will be automatically started on another node, essentially giving you a robust, highly-available service.
+By default, our daemon is a *singleton*, meaning it will only ever run on one node in your cluster.

 In the same directory that contains your files, run this: